 The history of Sephardic Jews spans Iberia, the 1492 expulsion, and migrations that shaped global Jewish culture.

-The history of Sephardic Jews is one of resilience, creativity, and cultural brilliance.
-Rooted in ancient Jewish communities of the Iberian Peninsula, Sephardic Jews rose to prominence during medieval Spain’s golden age, only to be scattered by the expulsion of 1492.
-Their migrations reshaped Jewish life from North Africa to the Ottoman Empire, and their traditions continue to shape global Jewish culture today.
-To understand who these communities are today, see our Who Are Sephardic Jews page for a detailed overview of their origins, culture, and global presence.
+The history of Sephardic Jews is a rich narrative of resilience, creativity, and cultural brilliance.
+Rooted in the ancient Jewish communities of the Iberian Peninsula, Sephardic Jewish history rose to prominence during medieval Spain’s golden age, only to be scattered by the traumatic expulsion of 1492.
+Their subsequent migrations completely reshaped Jewish life from North Africa to the Ottoman Empire, and their distinct customs continue to mold global Jewish culture today.
+To understand who these vibrant communities are in the modern world, see our Who Are Sephardic Jews page for a detailed overview of their contemporary origins, culture, and worldwide presence.

-In modern usage, the term Sephardic often includes Mizrahi Jews—those from the Middle East and North Africa—because the Sephardic rite became dominant after the expulsions.
-While Mizrahi Jews are historically distinct, their histories often intertwine, and many institutions group them together under the umbrella of “Sephardic.”
+In modern usage, the term Sephardic often includes Mizrahi Jews—those from the Middle East and North Africa—because the Sephardic religious rite became dominant across these regions after the expulsions.
+While Mizrahi Jews are historically distinct, their heritages frequently intertwine, and many global institutions group them together under the umbrella of “Sephardic.”

-Though the defining chapter of Sephardic Jews history begins in medieval Spain, the story has much deeper origins.
+Though the defining chapter of Sephardic Jews history begins in medieval Spain, the story has much deeper, complex origins.

-Early Iberian Presence: Archaeological and textual evidence points to Jewish life in Spain and Portugal as early as the Roman period, possibly even earlier through Phoenician trade routes.
+Early Iberian Presence: Archaeological and textual evidence points to active Jewish life in Spain and Portugal as early as the Roman period, and possibly even earlier through ancient Phoenician trade routes.

-North Africa and the Berbers: Jewish communities thrived in Morocco, Algeria, and Tunisia long before Islam.
-They lived alongside Amazigh (Berber) tribes, sharing languages and customs while maintaining Jewish law and tradition.
+North Africa and the Berbers: Vibrant Jewish communities thrived in Morocco, Algeria, and Tunisia long before the arrival of Islam.
+They lived alongside Amazigh (Berber) tribes, sharing languages and local customs while fiercely maintaining Jewish law and tradition.

-Babylonia and Beyond: Many Jews who later merged into the Sephardic and Mizrahi traditions trace ancestry to Babylonia, where the Talmud was compiled, and to Persia, Yemen, and Egypt, where Jewish communities endured for centuries.
+Babylonia and Beyond: Many families who later merged into the Sephardic and Mizrahi traditions trace their primary ancestry directly to Babylonia, where the Talmud was compiled, as well as to centuries-old Jewish enclaves in Persia, Yemen, and Egypt.

-These early layers remind us that Sephardic Jews history is not only about exile but also about continuity in diverse lands.
+These early layers remind us that Sephardic history is not only a story of exile, but also one of deep cultural continuity across diverse lands.

 Between the 8th and 12th centuries, under Muslim al-Andalus, Jewish culture flourished in Spain.
 Protected as dhimmis, Jews were limited in rights but participated in intellectual and economic life.
 This era produced some of Judaism’s greatest minds: